Attakathi

+Attakathi marked the directorial debut of Ranjith and Kumar's maiden production, and also enlisted several newcomers as actors and technicians, which includes musician Santhosh Narayanan, cinematographer P. K. Varma and editor Leo John Paul.
+It was shot around the exteriors of North Chennai between September and December 2011 for 50 days.

+Attakathi was distributed by K. E. Gnanavel Raja's Studio Green, which released it theatrically on 15 August 2012, coinciding with Independence Day.
+A critical and commercial success, the film received praise for the performances, direction, screenplay, music and other technical aspects.
+It also became a breakthrough for Dinesh, Ranjith, Kumar and Santhosh, becoming one of the most sought-out names in the film industry.

 Plot

-Dinakaran referred as Atta among his friends is a regular semi-urban teenager growing up in a small village in the outskirts of Chennai.
+Dinakaran, referred as Atta among his friends, is a regular semi-urban teenager growing up in a small village in the outskirts of Chennai.
 He did well in his school exams, but failed his English paper.
 Rather than studying for the second attempt, he wastes time looking for a girlfriend since he has made a pact with his best friends; to fall in love and get married.

 Dinakaran first falls for a girl he meets at the bus stop named Poornima.
 She appears to like him too as she smiles at him and accepts his gifts.
 But when he goes after her, she suddenly refers to him as 'elder brother' and tells him to stop following her around as she feels awkward.
 Dinakaran tries to feel sad, but he cannot since he was never really in love in the first place.
 It was just an infatuation.
 Dinakaran next starts wooing a distant relative who comes visiting at his house.
 Unfortunately, she turns out to have fallen in love with his elder brother.
-He then gets beaten up by the boys at a neighboring village for following two of their girls.
+He then gets beaten up by the boys at a neighbouring village for following two of their girls.
 He learns martial arts to protect himself and impress the girls, but nothing of that sort works out.

 Dinakaran finally gives up on falling in love and concentrates on his studies.
 He finally passes his English test and enrolls into the local college.
 He is taken under the wing of an overprotective senior, who is the self-proclaimed underground student leader whom everyone refers to as 'route thala' or designated don of a route/street.
 Dinakaran's life takes a sudden turn as he mixes with the wrong group.
 He becomes less sociable and is always involved in fights and other problems.
 When his senior finally graduates, he makes Dinakaran the next 'route thala.'
 Dinakaran takes his responsibility very seriously and is soon both respected and feared by all the students in his college.